Introduction

 Reporting Violations of the Student Code of Conduct

 Students, faculty, and staff share in the responsibility for upholding the Student Code of Conduct.
-Every member of the NYIT College of Osteopathic Medicine community (whether directly involved or a third party who has seen or received information) is expected to report alleged violations of the code to the Associate Dean of Student Administration (for the NY campus), and initially to the Assistant Dean of Student Administration (for the AR campus).
-The timeliness of the report will be evaluated by the the Associate Dean of Student Administration in determining whether NYIT College of Osteopathic Medicine has appropriate jurisdiction.
+Every member of the NYIT College of Osteopathic Medicine community (whether directly involved or a third party who has seen or received information) is expected to report alleged violations of the code to the Associate Dean of Student Administration (for the N.Y. campus), and initially to the Assistant Dean of Student Administration (for the A.R. campus).
+The timeliness of the report will be evaluated by the Associate Dean of Student Administration in determining whether NYIT College of Osteopathic Medicine has appropriate jurisdiction.

 Review Process for Violations of the Student Code of Conduct

 Any member of the college community may report a possible violation to the Associate Dean of Student Administration by setting forth specific allegations that a student is in violation of any standard of this code.
-The Associate Dean of Student Administration joined by the Assistant Dean of Student Administration, or the designee(s), will commence a preliminary investigation to be conducted by meeting with the complainant or reporting party within five (5) business days, or as soon as reasonably possible after receiving the report.
-If this meeting results in a determination by the Associate Dean of Student Administration that charges are appropriate and proper jurisdiction exists, the accused student will be notified of the charges.
+The Associate Dean of Student Administration joined by the Assistant Dean of Student Administration, or the designee(s), will commence a preliminary investigation into the allegations within five (5) business days, or as soon as reasonably possible after receiving the report.

-For allegations not involving gender-based misconduct, the format of the meeting and investigation will be determined by the Associate Dean of Student Administration, taking into account the identity of the source, the severity of the allegations, and the amount of additional information needed.
-Written notification to the accused student will occur within five (5) business days of the meeting with the complainant or reporting party, or as soon as reasonably possible thereafter.
-This notification will include description of the alleged violation, and the student's entitlement to an information meeting within five (5) business days of receipt of the notice of charges.
+The format and substance of the preliminary investigation will be determined by the Associate Dean of Student Administration, taking into account the identity of the source, the severity of the allegations, and the amount of additional information needed.
+It may include meeting with the complainant or reporting party, reviewing available evidence, and meeting with witnesses and/or the accused student.

 Information Meeting

-At the information meeting, the student will be provided with:
+Either in writing prior to, or during the information meeting, the student will be provided with:

 - Details of the allegations and of the specific sections of the code alleged to be violated.